 With a population of around 81,000 people, Gastonia has a crime rate of 48.49 per 1,000 people, making the city 113% higher than the US average.
 Residents have an overall 1 in 21 chance of becoming the victim of a violent crime.
 In 2020 there were 726 violent crimes and 3,173 property crimes.
 Of the violent crime figure, there were 9 murders, 142 robberies, and 556 assaults.
 Property crimes like burglary and theft are rampant in the city as well.

-Whitevale is one of the worst cities in NC due to its extremely high crime rates.
+Whitevale is one of the most dangerous cities in North Carolina due to its extremely high crime rates.
 Although it only has a population of 5,000, the chances of becoming the victim of a crime are 1 in 6.
 The vast majority of crimes in Whiteville are property crimes which occur at a staggering rate of 107.33 per 1,000 people.
 Violent crime is also a major issue, occurring at a rate of 17.2 per 1,000 people in 2022.
 Much of the crime in Whiteville is related to drug activity.

-Out of a population of 298,263 Greensboro has a crime rate of 4,513 per 100,000 people making the city 71% more dangerous than the national average.
+Greensboro is a dangerous North Carolina city with a population of 298,263.
+The city has a crime rate of 4,513 per 100,000 people making the city 71% more dangerous than the national average.
 On average, residents have a 1 in 23 chance of becoming the victim of any type of crime.
 In 2020, there were 2,713 violent crimes, including 59 murders, 584 robberies, and 1,972 counts of assault.
 10,880 property crimes were reported in 2020, with rampant burglaries, thefts, and vehicle theft.

-With a population of 208,778, Fayetteville consistently ranks as one of the most dangerous cities in North Carolina.
-In 2020 Fayetteville had 2,076 violent crimes reported and 7,216 property crimes.
+Fayetteville consistently ranks as one of the most dangerous cities in North Carolina due to its high crime rates.
+In 2022 Fayetteville had 2,065 violent crimes reported and 7,240 property crimes.
 The chance of becoming a victim of a violent crime is 1 in 100.
-In 2020 there were 30 murders, 262 robberies, and 1,696 counts of assault.
-The chance of becoming the victim of a property crime is 1 in 29 in Fayetteville, with 1,328 counts of burglary and 5,423 counts of theft in the 2020 year.
+In 2022 there were 30 murders, 262 robberies, and 1,696 counts of assault.
+The chance of becoming the victim of a property crime is 1 in 29 in Fayetteville, with 1,328 counts of burglary and 5,423 counts of theft in 2022.

 Often dubbed the murder capital of North Carolina, Henderson is easily one of the worst places to live in NC.
 With a population of around 15,000, the city has a violent crime rate of 20.12 and 56.77 property crimes per 1,000 people.
 In 2020 there were 303 incidents of violent crime, including 10 murders, 41 robberies, and 246 assaults- a disproportionately high number.
 The chance of becoming the victim of a violent crime is 1 in 50.
 Property crime is also rampant, with 855 counts in 2020, including 244 burglaries and 70 incidents of motor vehicle theft.